mailtoatanu/Python-Learning-Projects/README.md

 # Python-Learning-Projects
-Projects of increasing order of difficulty level to help beginners to learn Python
+Projects of increasing order of difficulty level to help beginners learn Python